License Options for Faculty and Staff: |

 Students at the School of Art and the School of Architecture should reach out to their school’s IT department to discuss licensing needs.

 All other individual student licenses may be purchased with a credit card only.
+P-Cards are not allowed.

 Departments or schools that wish to cover the cost of Adobe licensing for their students may pay for licenses annually via university COA.
 Please submit an inquiry to the Software at Yale team for additional information.